Juris Doctor

 The First-Year Curriculum

-All first-year students take one of their other required courses in a small section of approximately 20-25 students.
-These classes provide an informal learning atmosphere and encourage in-depth discussions and critical analysis.
+You’ll also take one of your other required first-year courses in a small section of about 25 students.
+These small class sizes provide an informal learning atmosphere and encourage in-depth discussions and critical analysis.

 Upper-Level Courses